-- Entry to a degree course usually requires 4-5 Highers.
+Entry to a degree (SCQF Levels 9-10) course usually requires 4-5 Highers.

 Jobs are with local authorities and organisations such as Scottish Enterprise and Highlands and Islands Enterprise.
 Local enterprise companies and voluntary sector regeneration organisations also employ EDOs.
-Look for vacancies in specialist websites such as www.myjobscotland.gov.uk, Universal Jobmatch and local council websites, or in newspapers and Jobcentre Plus offices.
+Look for vacancies in specialist websites such as www.myjobscotland.gov.uk, Find a Job and local council websites, or in newspapers and Jobcentre Plus offices.

 What Does it Take?

 excellent verbal and written communication skills

 the ability to work with a wide range of people including unemployed people, local councillors and business leaders

 good business sense.